Walter Bersey: Early life and inventing career

 Bersey constructed his first electric car in 1895; this was a two-motor chain-driven design with a 2-speed clutch gearbox.
-Bersey exhibited a vehicle at the International Horseless Carriage Exhibition at the Imperial Institute on 15 May 1896, it was described as "smooth but slow".
+Bersey exhibited an electric phaeton at the International Horseless Carriage Exhibition at the Imperial Institute on 15 May 1896.
+It was described as "smooth but slow".
 Bersey designed a number of such electric vehicles for the private motorist, though none survived to the modern day.
 Bersey noted at the time that "there is no apparent limit to the hopes and expectations of the electric artisans…..in short [it] is the natural power which shall be the most intimate and effective of all man's assets".

-Bersey became an Associate Member of the Institution of Electrical Engineers in December 1895 and in 1896 he issued a publication entitled ‘Electrically Propelled Carriages’ which featured several electrically propelled carriages, designed by Bersey and as well as carriages by other manufacturers.
+Bersey became an Associate Member of the Institution of Electrical Engineers in December 1895 and in 1898 he issued a publication entitled ‘Electrically Propelled Carriages’ which featured several electrically propelled carriages, designed by Bersey and as well as carriages by other manufacturers.